 Training a service dog takes a lot of time and resources.
-In fact, it takes over $25,000 to raise a service dog.
-Our program is accredited by Assistance Dogs International (ADI), which means that ICAN has met the rigorous standards of ADI in the following areas:
+In fact, it costs $25,000 to prepare a service dog for his or her important work.
+To see a breakdown of those costs, please visit Ingredients of a Service Dog.
+As the only accredited program based in Indiana by Assistance Dogs International (ADI), that means ICAN follows rigorous standards in the following areas:

-Our organization relies on community partners and businesses to help us fulfill our mission.
+Our organization relies on community partners, individuals, and private foundations to help us fulfill our mission.
 Whether you can donate your time to volunteer, provide a specific skill set to advance our program, or give financially, your support is greatly needed and sincerely appreciated.

-Appreciation for your contribution comes in the form of wet noses, heartfelt thanks from the families who receive our service dogs, and gratitude from the inmate handlers who gain valuable life skills by training these amazing animals for a life of service.
+You can bring hope for more independent living to those living with a disability, and hope to inmate handlers who gain valuable life skills by training these amazing animals for a life of service.

-Oh, and ICAN is a 501(c)(3) not-for-profit organization, so your donations could be tax deductible.
+ICAN is a 501(c)(3) not-for-profit organization, so your donations could be tax-deductible.
 Please consult your accountant or financial advisor to determine how the tax laws affect you.